Welcome to

 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.

 Learn MoreNausea and vomiting are common side effects of cancer and cancer treatments.
-Symptoms can vary from mild to severe and may occur before, during, or after treatment.
-Pediatric cancer patients and families often report that nausea is one of the side effects that bothers them most.
-If not managed, nausea and vomiting can have a negative effect on emotional well-being, hinder treatment compliance, interfere with daily activities, and lead to poor nutrition, weight loss and other health complications.
+These symptoms can vary from mild to severe.
+They may happen before, during, or after treatment.
+Childhood cancer patients and families often say that nausea is one of the side effects that bothers them most.

 Common causes of nausea and vomiting in children with cancer include:

-These categories are based on the likelihood of symptoms if no anti-nausea medicines are given.
+These groups are based on the likelihood of symptoms if no anti-nausea medicines are given.
 Children receiving chemotherapy with high or moderate risk of vomiting are usually given medicines to prevent nausea and vomiting before symptoms occur.

-Chemotherapy with High Risk of Nausea and Vomiting | Chemotherapy with Moderate Risk of Nausea and Vomiting |
+Chemotherapy with High Risk of Nausea and Vomiting |

 ---|---|